Multi-qubit time-varying quantum channels for NISQ-era superconducting quantum processors: Multi-qubit time-varying quantum channels

 \subsection{Fast time-varying quantum channels}

-Time-varying quantum channels (TVQC) describe the coherence loss of a qubit when the relaxation and dephasing times that describe the rate of interaction between the qubit and its environment fluctuate as functions of time for the same cooldown (See Methods for the description of TVQCs) \cite{TVQC}.
-The proposal of this theoretical framework of quantum noise was motivated by the repeated observation of such intra-cooldown stochastic behaviour of superconducting qubit decoherence parameters in the literature \cite{decoherenceBenchmarking,klimov,fluctAPS,fluctApp,SchlorPhD,fluctErrorBars,fluctDeph}.

-TVQCs successfully account for the experimentally observed time-varying nature of the decoherence experienced by single superconducting qubits.
-However, quantum information processing tasks (algorithms, error correction, memories or communications) require sets of qubits to appropriately achieve the tasks that they are designed for.
-Thus, it is necessary to consider multi-qubit time-varying quantum channels to accurately assess the impact of $T_1$ and $T_2$ fluctuation on practical quantum computing.
 In \cite{TVQC,outage}, the authors proposed a multi-qubit time-varying quantum channel under the assumption that the relaxation and dephasing times are constant for all the qubits inside a particular error correction block, but vary from block to block.
 Thus, a realization of the multi-qubit time-varying quantum channel for block $m\in\mathbb{N}$ of duration $t_\mathrm{algo}$ can be described mathematically as